CiscoISE/terraform-provider-ciscoise/docs/resources/self_registered_portal.md

 subcategory: ""
 description: |-
   It manages create, read, update and delete operations on SelfRegisteredPortal.
-  This resource allows the client to update a self registered portal by ID.
-    This resource deletes a self registered portal by ID.
-    This resource creates a self registered portal.
+  This resource allows the client to update a self registered portal by ID.This resource deletes a self registered portal by ID.This resource creates a self registered portal.
 ---

 # ciscoise_self_registered_portal (Resource)

 It manages create, read, update and delete operations on SelfRegisteredPortal.

-  This resource allows the client to update a self registered portal by ID.
+  - This resource allows the client to update a self registered portal by ID.
-  This resource deletes a self registered portal by ID.
+  - This resource deletes a self registered portal by ID.
-  This resource creates a self registered portal.
+  - This resource creates a self registered portal.

 ## Example Usage